fabcor-maxiv/mxcube-code-camp-2024-05-30/README.md

   * How far can you get working locally on your laptop only?
   * How often do you need to go test directly at the beamline?
-  * What role does reverse engineering play in the developmet process?
-As a new developer to the MXCuBE project I often find miself tring to figure out how the various components work and how they interface with eachother.
-Most of this information is not yet documented.
-Are there any best practices for how to speed up learning about the inner workings of the MXCuBE App?
-  * Should we write a user manual and a developer manual or should we keep all documantation in a single place (mxcubewed/docs)
+  * How do you learn about the inner workings of MXCuBE?
+Is it enough to read the code?

 * How to test?

   * Are you using simulated devices (Tango, Epics, etc.) to test the mxcube hardware objects?
-Waht are the limitations othe mockup hardware objects when testing ?
+    * What limitations or hurdles do you encounter when testing with mockup hardware compared to real hardware?
   * Do you have procedures for automatic tests?

 * How much resources do you have?